isabella232/media-analytics.en-1/help/sdk-implement/validation/test-call-details.md

 * Additional context data variables should be present and contain metadata.
 See metadata details below.
 * Length for linear streams should be set to the best estimate for the current show.

-### Standard metadata in Video Analytics start call
+### Standard metadata in Media Analytics start call

 |  Parameter | Value (sample)&nbsp;&nbsp; |
 |---|---|